GioF71/mpd-alsa-docker/README.md

 #### Pulse Mode

-You can start mpd-alsa in `alsa` mode by simply typing:
+You can start mpd-alsa in `pulse` mode by simply typing:

 ```text
 docker run -d \